esciara/poc-docker-compose-atlassian/README.md

 # poc-docker-compose-atlassian

-Docker Compose file to run Atlassian Confluence and Jira Software on one machine, all setup.
+Docker Compose file to run Atlassian Confluence and Jira Software on one machine, all setup and configured (work in progress).

 ```
       confluence.example.com            jira.example.com